R-CF/ncdfCF/README.md

 formats.
-From the CF Metadata Conventions it supports identification of dimension axes, interpretation of the “time” dimension, name resolution when using groups, reading of “bounds” information, parametric vertical coordinates, and auxiliary coordinate variables.
+From the CF Metadata Conventions it supports identification of dimension axes, interpretation of the “time” dimension, name resolution when using groups, reading of “bounds” information, parametric vertical coordinates, auxiliary coordinate variables, and grid mapping information.

 Development plans for the near future focus on supporting the below
 features: